biblequiz/BibleQuiz.com/_pages/question-examples-under-proposed-rule-changes.md

 > **30 points.
 Quotation question.
 From 3 consecutive verses of 1 Peter.**
 Quote verses 14, 15, and 16 from the 4th chapter.

-When asking for consecutive verses by the verse number, questions are required to be asked like this when the chapter is in the introductory remarks.
+When asking for consecutive verses by the verse number AND the chapter is in the *introductory remarks*, the question is required to be asked like this.

 > **30 points.
 3-part quotation question.
 From 1 Peter chapter 4.**
 Quote verses 14, 15, and 16.